-The lingering vestiges of America's past racism remain a serious challenge to our hope for a nation that lives out its most cherished values - liberty and justice for all.
+The persistence of America's racism remains a serious challenge to our hope for a nation that lives out its most cherished values - liberty and justice for all.

 We seem to live under an uneasy truce.

-It has been decades since the 1963 March on Washington where Martin Luther King's "I Have a Dream" speech was delivered.
-Yet none of us can say we have fully lived up to Dr. King's vision of a land where each person would be judged by the content of their character, rather than the color of their skin.
+It has been many decades since the 1963 March on Washington where Martin Luther King's "I Have a Dream" speech was delivered.
+Yet none of us can say that our nation has fully lived up to Dr. King's vision of a land where each person would be judged by the content of their character, rather than the color of their skin.

 Tensions continue, and regularly we hear of yet another incident somewhere in our country where race is presented as a precipitating factor.